aiven/aiven-docs/docs/platform/howto/support.md

 The support team occasionally needs information about the network requests that are generated in your browser.
 Browsers can capture a log of these network requests in a HAR (HTTP Archive) file.

-If the support team asks for a HAR file:

 1. Use your browser to create the HAR file while you go through the steps to reproduce the problem: